 Regarding B2, this reviewer believes that a less "formal" strategy should be considered.
 Rather than the wall of arborvitae and other linear planting arrangements, along with the clean-cut edge of existing vegetation that frame a an open lawn, large-scale plantings could be interspersed throughout the lawn area that visually tie in with the existing vegetation, but also create foreground elements and screening.
 This approach would help to break down the monumentality of the project.
+Revised Landscape Plan includes detailed information of proposed planting at the terraced retaining wall visible form School Street.
+It has also added an additional mix of conifers and evergreens at the top of the slope to the southeast of the previously indicated line of arborvitae.
+This addition will make a better "link" to the existing hillside vegetation that is represented to be left in place.
+This reviewer continues to believe that a more layered approach, versus the "wall" of arborvitae would be more effective.

 Note that B2 includes the structure at School Street level, that in addition to providing a covered school bus waiting area, presumably houses the water booster pump, back-up generator (?), and perhaps other equipment related to the connection to Town sewer.
 However, there are some elements missing from the perspective, including the accessible sidewalk/ramp and its railings, building signage, turnaround guardrails, pole-mounted lighting, and any overhead electrical services.
 Note that the civil plans indicate that the generator is surrounded by an 8-foot fence, which if the intention, that element is also missing from the perspective.
+The street-level perspectives have been updated, but it is not clear that they include the accessible path, any visible pole-mounted light fixtures along the driveway or turn-around, or overhead power lines.